Hitting the road as a travel nurse sounds exciting and fulfilling.

-Time off is typically settled on by you and your travel nurse recruiter before taking the assignment.
+Time off is typically settled on by you and your travel nurse recruiter before you take the assignment.

-Most agencies don’t offer pay or reimbursement for housing during time off between assignments, but you’ll want to clarify with the agency, just to be sure.
+Most travel nursing agencies don’t offer pay or reimbursement for housing during time off between assignments, but you’ll want to clarify with the agency to be sure.

 What Is the Contract Length?

-Standard travel nurse contracts are typically 13 weeks but can range anywhere from four weeks to a year.
+Standard travel nurse contracts are typically 13 weeks but can range anywhere from a few weeks to a year.

-Two factors to consider when negotiating contract length:
+There are two factors to consider when you are negotiating contract length: